Joey Styles: Raw and ECW (2005–2008)

-On November 1, 2005, he made an appearance at World Wrestling Entertainment's Taboo Tuesday.
+On November 1, 2005, he made an appearance at WWE's Taboo Tuesday.
 Styles was brought in to fill-in for Jonathan Coachman, as Coachman had a match against Batista.
-Joey joined WWE's Raw as a play-by-play announcer on November 7.
-On December 4, 2005, it was confirmed by WWE.com that Joey signed a five-year contract to be the official play-by-play commentator for Raw.
+Styles joined WWE's Raw as a play-by-play announcer on November 7.
+On December 4, 2005, it was confirmed by WWE.com that Styles signed a five-year contract to be the official play-by-play commentator for Raw.
 This would be the first time in Styles' career that he would work in wrestling full-time.

 In an earlier interview done by WWE.com, he mentioned that becoming the voice of Raw was a childhood dream come true.
 Styles also stated that calling WrestleMania was one of his lifelong dreams growing up.
 However, despite being the lead announcer for Raw, it was announced that he would not provide commentary for WrestleMania 22, which instead featured Jim Ross calling the matches for Raw.
 Styles learned that he would not be announcing at WrestleMania 22 when he arrived on Raw on March 27, 2006.
 The reason for Styles not calling the event is that Vince McMahon disliked pure play-by-play announcing and wanted a "storyteller" instead.

 Jim Ross had a similar problem when he first joined WWE, and Styles has credited Ross for teaching him the WWE style of commentary upon his return.
-However, Joey Styles was present at WrestleMania 22, losing his "WrestleMania virginity" as he put it, calling the Hardcore Match between Mick Foley and Edge.
+However, Styles was present at WrestleMania 22, losing his "WrestleMania virginity" as he put it, calling the Hardcore Match between Mick Foley and Edge.
 This was Styles' idea, as he wanted to achieve his lifelong dream of calling a match at WrestleMania and pitched the idea to Vince McMahon by explaining that he had called more Hardcore/ECW style matches than any other announcer in history.

 On the May 1, 2006 edition of Raw, Styles announced that he was quitting by delivering a worked shoot promo, in which he bashed Vince McMahon, WWE, sports entertainment, and the fact that people "buy into this crap".
 To further the storyline, his profile was removed from both the Raw superstars section and the ECW One Night Stand subsite.
 Styles remained under contract with WWE after he quit Raw; however, making his next appearance at WWE vs. ECW Head-to-Head.
 Here, he provided commentary with Tazz and announced that (now former ECW Representative) Paul Heyman had reinstated him as commentator of the new ECW brand of WWE.
-He provided commentary for ECW One Night Stand 2006 on June 11 and went on to announce ECW's weekly show on Sci-Fi.
+He provided commentary for ECW One Night Stand 2006 on June 11 and went on to announce ECW's weekly show on Sci-Fi Channel.
 In April 2008, Styles began working on WWE.com, with Mike Adamle replacing him as ECW's play by play commentator.
 He stated repeatedly that he had retired from announcing full-time and was thrilled to continue to work for WWE as Director of Digital Media Content.
 Styles was soon after promoted to Vice President of Digital Media Content.